1-877-929-7245

 The gentle alpine hills, dense forests and emerald waters of the Austrian Lake District are our destinations today.
 Our first visit is to the remarkable Kaiservilla, the stately former summer residence of Habsburg Emperor Franz Josef I with beautifully decorated grounds that we can explore.

-We then travel to pretty Mondsee on the shores of Lake Mondsee whose most famous attraction is its 15th-century Basilica of St Michael.
+We then travel to Mondsee on the shores of Lake Mondsee whose most famous attraction is its 15th-century Basilica of St Michael.
 Bedecked in a yellow Baroque façade, this impressive church featured in the wedding scene in The Sound of Music.
-We have free time here to either pay homage to the cinematic von Trapp family or enjoy a lakeside stroll on the attractive promenade before returning to Salzburg for a three-course dinner at our hotel.
+We have free time here to pay homage to the cinematic von Trapp family or enjoy a lakeside stroll on the attractive promenade before returning to Salzburg for a three-course dinner at our hotel.

 Includes